-There are special medical malpractice rules for medical mistakes that occur in an emergency room (ER).
+There are special medical malpractice rules for mistakes that occur in an emergency room (ER).
 However, even though ER doctors aren’t immune to malpractice lawsuits, their cases have differential treatment in court.

 In Indiana, first responders—ambulance crews, firefighters, and emergency medical technicians—have strong protections from medical malpractice lawsuits.
 Being the first person on the scene of an accident or illness means making a number of decisions on the spot and without having all relevant information about an injury.

 However, this protection is not absolute.
-First responders that do something extremely reckless or negligent could be liable, especially if their actions were intentional.
+First responders who do something extremely reckless or negligent could be liable, especially if their actions were intentional.
 Because first responders are generally employees of a particular facility, employers are legally and financially responsible for medical malpractice.

 Good Samaritan laws protect medical professionals from being sued if they offer assistance at an emergency (within reason).
 A doctor cannot be judged by medical malpractice rules for intervening in an emergency situation outside of a medical facility.

 Hospitals are generally responsible for a medical staff person’s medical malpractice in the emergency room (as long as it’s within the scope of the physician’s responsibilities).

 Any hospitals that receive Medicare funding must follow the rules in the Emergency Medical Treatment and Active Labor Act, which means that even if the patient cannot pay, the ER can’t refuse treatment.
 The ER must provide a medical screening and stabilize the person’s condition.
 This act applies even in cases where patients are transferred to another ER or if the patient could have paid for medical services.